vezorgoat/-Raspberry-Pi-TDS-Sensor/README.md

 ### Enabling I2C

 If you're using a Raspberry Pi or similar microcontroller, you need to enable the I2C interface.
-Follow the instructions below to enable it.
+Follow these steps to enable it:

+1. Boot your Raspberry Pi and log in to the terminal or desktop environment.

+2. Launch the Raspberry Pi Configuration tool by running the following command:

+    ```
+    sudo raspi-config
+    ```

+3. Use the arrow keys to navigate to `Interfacing Options` and press Enter.

+4. Navigate to `I2C` and press Enter.

+5. Select `<Yes>` when asked if you want to enable the I2C interface.

+6. Press Enter to confirm and then select `<Finish>`.

+7. Reboot your Raspberry Pi by running the following command:

+    ```
+    sudo reboot
+    ```

+8. After rebooting, you can verify that I2C is enabled by running the following command:

+    ```
+    ls /dev/i2c*
+    ```

+    You should see `/dev/i2c-1` listed, indicating that the I2C interface is enabled.